THEJoshinator20/ST-554-Project1-Template/Task2/README.md

       - Within your coding block you may want comments that describe your more detailed steps.
 EDA Plots:

       Structure your plots so they tell a story.
-Start with the benzene distribution itself, then explore relationshps with sensors, then weather, and finally examine time.
-(Histogram, density, and time series of C6H6 alone)
+Start with the benzene distribution itself  (Histogram, density, and time series of C6H6 alone), then explore relationshps with sensors, weather, and finally examine ome temporal relationships.
+You have some of these (histogram with temperature).
+You have one with dates (but change your title because it says temperature).

   Consider including some of the following:
-      - plots of C6H6 in relation to WEATHER: C6H6 vs Temperature (T), C6H6 vs RH, C6H6 vs AH
+      - plots of C6H6 in relation to WEATHER alone: C6H6 vs Temperature (T), C6H6 vs RH, C6H6 vs AH

       - plots of C6H6 in relation to TIME: Seasonal patterns (winter vs summer differences), Hourly differences (Rush hour vs 3 am)